aurenex/simple-esp/readme.md

 - Select the target platform.
 - Press `ctrl + shift + b` to compile.

-All compiled open-source releases available in our telegram [channel][tg-channel-link].

 ### Usage
 - Open any DLL-injector **as administrator**.
 - Find the **java minecraft** process.